AliMickey/UTS_.NetApplicationDev_2020/Assignment2/Assignment2/README.md

 3. Run the code (F5).

-Test credentials: a|a - Can create additional users through app.
+Can create users through app.